laowantong/paroxython/docs/md/databases.md

 ![](../resources/sql_query_example.png)

-Note however that the same list of programs (with learning costs!) could have been obtained by feeding the function `paroxython.recommend_programs.Recommendations.run_pipeline` with an elementary command:
+Note however that the same list of programs (with the nice addition of learning costs) could have been obtained by feeding the function `paroxython.recommend_programs.Recommendations.run_pipeline` with an elementary command:

 ```python
     {